View this in your browser

 Carleton International invites Carleton researchers, including students and postdocs, to a virtual information session on Jan.
 28 from 10:00 to 11:00 a.m. about the Mitacs Globalink Research Award.
 The information session will outline the details of the program, the application process at Carleton, the benefits of the program for students and supervisors, and answer any questions you may have on using this opportunity to further your research and collaboration goals.
 Click here for details.

-Prospective Students: Book a 1:1 Session with an FGPA Recruitment Representative
+Prospective Students: Book a 1:1 Session with an Graduate Studies Recruitment Representative

-Students in the process of completing their Carleton Graduate applications can book a 1:1 recruitment session with a representative from FGPA to help answer questions about the application process.
+Students in the process of completing their Carleton Graduate applications can book a 1:1 recruitment session with a representative from Graduate Studies to help answer questions about the application process.
 Appointments are available on Tuesday and Thursday mornings.
 Click here for details.

 Apply Now for the Hugh C. Morris Experiential Learning Fellowship